1996Aurel/Generation-of-sketches-in-vector-format/README.md

 # Generation-of-sketches-in-vector-format
-Paremetric generation of sketches in vector format from "Quick, draw!" dataset.
+Paremetric generation of sketches in vector format from the "Quick, draw!" dataset.